Two Causally Related Needles in a Video Haystack: Related Work

 \subsection{Long Video Understanding Benchmarks}

-The ability to retrieve information from a specific location in a long video (often called the ``needle in a haystack'' task) is widely regarded as a key performance metric for the long-video understanding ability \citep{kamradt2023, wang2024needle}.
-In Tab.~\ref{tab:literature_review}, we compare recent long-video benchmarks based on needle-in-haystack tasks side by side to highlight the unique contribution of our \shortname{}.

-We focus exclusively on benchmarks involving multi-needle questions.
-EgoSchema \citep{mangalam2023egoschema} fail to assess specific model capabilities due to the lack of type-wise evaluation (\textit{e.g.}, 1-needle vs. 2-needle, reasoning vs. recognition), resulting in limited diagnostic precision.
+Retrieval of information from a specific location in a long video (usually called ``needle in a haystack'') is widely regarded as a key capability in long-video understanding \citep{kamradt2023, wang2024needle}.
+In Tab.~\ref{tab:literature_review}, we compare recent long-video benchmarks with multiple-needles-in-haystack tasks side by side to highlight the unique contribution of the proposed \shortname{} dataset.
+EgoSchema \citep{mangalam2023egoschema} does not measure specific model capabilities (\textit{e.g.}, 1-needle vs. 2-needle, reasoning vs. recognition) as the questions are not categorized by the required capability, resulting in limited diagnostic precision.
 MLVU \citep{zhou2024mlvu} require models to retrieve visually distinct images that are artificially inserted into videos, which may allow for shortcut features due to the domain gap between the artificial needle and the original content.
-In contrast to datasets dominated by single-needle questions, MVBench \citep{li2024mvbench} and TVBench \citep{cores2024tvbench} include a large proportion of temporal tracking questions that evaluate a model’s ability to track the state of an object across multiple temporal locations.
-A similar type of questions is also featured in LongVideoBench \citep{wu2025longvideobench} (\textit{e.g.}, L2-SSS questions) and VideoMME \citep{fu2024videomme} (\textit{e.g.}, Counting problems).
-These temporal tasks typically require only independent understanding of each needle.
-Moreover, the relationships between their needles often rely on surface-level visual cues, such as matching object colors or identities.
+Multi-needle questions also exist in MVBench \citep{li2024mvbench} and TVBench \citep{cores2024tvbench}, which contain questions to evaluate the model ability to track an object across multiple temporal locations.
+Similar questions are also featured in VideoMME \citep{fu2024videomme} (\textit{e.g.}, counting problems) and LongVideoBench (\textit{e.g.}, L2-SSS questions) \citep{wu2025longvideobench}.
+However, questions in the above datasets typically require only independent understanding of each needle.
+Moreover, the multiple needles often only related by surface-level visual cues, such as matching visual appearances of objects, rather than semantic relations like causality.

-Differing from the datasets above, our benchmark requires models to jointly understand both the cause and the effect---the understanding of one relies on the correct interpretation of the other.
-Furthermore, the relation between the two needles is causality rather than visual similarity.
+In contrast, the \shortname{} benchmark requires models to jointly understand both the cause and the effect---the understanding of the cause relies on the correct interpretation of the clue in the effect.
+Furthermore, the two needles are related by causality rather than visual similarity, necessitating semantic understanding.
 These designs establish a challenging and unique benchmark for long-video understanding.